djvs/nec-pc-8801-linear/README.md

 ![Screenshot of PCB](screenshot.png)

-USB/QMK atmega32u4 pcb for NEC PC 8801 (NEC vintage linear and possibly equivalent SMK) with added MX support.
+USB/QMK atmega32u4 pcb for NEC PC 8801 (NEC vintage linear and possibly equivalent SMK) with added MX and Alps support.
 Also with WS2812B addressable LED & buzzer support.

 Released without warranty, use at your own risk.
+Check your layout carefully too.

 PRs & feedback welcome!